-We at CMC we have three types of students and families.
-On Campus (full time), Flexible Arrangement and Distance Education (home educated).
+We at CMC we have two types of students and families.
+On Campus (full time) and Distance Education (home educated).
 Even though we are not always all on campus, we are still a school community.
 We are active in pursuing a unified, cohesive, relational college community.

 Community Is Developed At CMC In The Following Ways